viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Set the frequency of clk_out1 to 104 MHz.
 This frequency will allow us to run the XADC at 1 Msps.
 We will use a clock divider equal to 4, which gives ADCCLK of 26 MHz, which translates to the sampling rate of 1 Msps.
 See detailed explanation in the chapter [Clocking, sampling rate, and bandwidth](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#clocking-sampling-rate-and-bandwidth).
 If you later want to experiment with slower XADC sampling rates, you can set the Clocing Wizard's output frequency and the clock divider differently so you achieve the desired sampling rate.

-Set the Reset Type of the Clocking Wizzard to Active Low (the setting is on the Output Clocks tab)
+Set the Reset Type of the Clocking Wizzard to Active Low (the setting is on the Output Clocks tab).
 Connect the reset signal of the Clocking Wizard with the FCLK_RESET0_N of the Zynq PS.

 It's time for the XADC Wizard now.
 Add it to the diagram and open its configuration.